pirog-x/Pirogating/README.md

 - 👋 Hi, I’m @Pirogating
 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m looking to collaborate on pentagon
-- 📫 How to reach me I will work
+- 📫 Pentagon contact me ;)

 <!---
 Pirogating/Pirogating is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.